How much does it cost to trek the Manaslu Circuit?

-Nowadays, you can easily find a single person that does the job of both porter and guide.
+Nowadays, you can easily find a single person who does both porter and guide.
 He will guide you along a trail as well as carry your load.
 Here is the cost for hiring a professional guide, porters, and porter cum guide:

-- Professional guides: USD 25 – USD 30 per day, including food and accommodations.
+- Professional guides: USD 25 – 30 per day, including food and accommodations.

-- Cost of porters: USD 20 – USD 25, including food and accommodations.
+- The porter’s cost is USD 20 – 25, including food and accommodations.

-- Cost of porter-guide: USD 22 – USD25, including food and accommodations.
+- Cost of porter-guide: USD 22 – 25, including food and accommodations.

 If you wish to lower your Manaslu Trek cost, hiring a porter guide is cheaper than hiring an individual guide and a porter.